luigiplatania94/RaycastScanner/README.md

 The result would be the final metric.
 The final metric will be close to 1 if the target value at given time is close (or equal) to the AzimuthRayLength.

-The AzimuthRayLength should be tuned depending on the geometry of map.
+The AzimuthRayLength should be tuned depending on the geometry of the map.

 ### CollisionChannel